 The show/hide links in each section outline the complete steps involved in passing the different phases of the materials development process and are separated by project roles.
 We encourage you to familiarize yourself with your own responsibilities as well as those of others.

-Once this information is received (either at the meeting or via the form), the webteam liaison will build your team's initial webspace and email list, your contract will be drafted, and David Steer will assign the team an assessment consultant.
+Once this information is received (either at the meeting or via the form), the webteam liaison will build your team's initial webspace and email list, your contract will be drafted, and Stuart Birnbaum will assign the team an assessment consultant.
 While the team is waiting for this to take place, they can read the Information for New Authors and supporting pages to familiarize themselves with the authoring process.